Interpersonal gap: Theory

-In Wallen’s model there is ample potential for misunderstanding at any step in the process, beginning with understanding yourself - that is, with having clarity about what impact you really want in any given interaction.
-Such misunderstandings are what Wallen refers to as a “gap.”
-As he puts it, “Interpersonal gap refers to the degree of congruence between one person’s intentions and the effect produced in the other.
+In Wallen's model there is ample potential for misunderstanding at any step in the process, beginning with understanding oneself - that is, with having clarity about what impact one really wants in any given interaction.
+Such misunderstandings are what Wallen refers to as "gaps".
+As he puts it, "Interpersonal gap refers to the degree of congruence between one person's intentions and the effect produced in the other.
 If the effect is what is intended, the gap has been bridged.
-If the effect is the opposite of what was intended, the gap has become greater.”
+If the effect is the opposite of what was intended, the gap has become greater."

-Wallen goes on to say, “We see our own actions in the light of our own intentions, but we see the other’s actions not in the light of the other person’s intentions but in the effect on us.”
-In other words, The Interpersonal Gap indicates that we each know ourselves by our own intentions (for example, when we have been misunderstood, we know what we meant).
-We know others by our interpretations.
-Wallen's perspective contrasts with the dominant cultural paradigm that says “I know you by your actions.”
-If that were true, then the problem is "your actions" (i.e., the other person must change).
-The Interpersonal Gap in contrast points inward: if my interpretation is potentially the problem (i.e., I may have taken the other's action differently than intended) if I change my interpretation or at least consider other possible intentions behind the same actions, I change my own reaction.
-To learn what the other person intended Wallen advocates using specific behavioral skills combined with a genuine intent of understanding the other(the importance of being genuine in one's intention to close gaps is one reflection of the influence of Carl Rogers on Wallen's work).
+Wallen goes on to say, "We see our own actions in the light of our own intentions, but we see the other's actions not in the light of the other person's intentions but in the effect on us."
+In other words, the interpersonal gap indicates that everyone knows themselves by their own intentions.
+Others are known through interpretations.
+Wallen's perspective contrasts with the dominant cultural paradigm that says "I know you by your actions."
+If that were true, then the other person must change.
+The interpersonal gap, in contrast, points inward.
+To learn what the other person intended, Wallen advocates using specific behavioral skills combined with a genuine intent of understanding the other (the importance of being genuine in one's intention to close gaps is one reflection of the influence of Carl Rogers on Wallen's work).

-In sum, Wallen's model postulates that we create our own reactions/emotional responses through our interpretations of others.
-He held that misunderstandings were the cause of most conflict, and that such conflict can be prevented or resolved through understanding the process of communication, and through situational application of specific skills.
+Wallen's model postulates that everyone creates their own reactions and emotional responses through their interpretations of others.
+He held that misunderstandings were the cause of most conflict, and that such conflict could be prevented or resolved through understanding the process of communication, and through situational application of specific skills.

 Wallen identified four behavioral skills with which to close interpersonal gaps.
-G. Crosby described them this way:
+Crosby described them this way: